chipperdoodles/3color/instance/content/single_page/readme.md

         │   │       └── ///Single page markdown files go here 'singlepagename.md'
         │   ├── images
         │   │   └── /// all images for the comics go here turbodeck2.png
-        │   └── settings.cfg ///this is a configuration file a user can edito for site info ├── press.py /// main python file to run from the terminal ├── push-pages.sh // this is a shell script to push my built output to my gh-pages branch with git ├── requirements.txt /// a pip freeze
+        │   └── settings.cfg ///this is a configuration file a user can edit for site info ├── press.py /// main python file to run from the terminal ├── requirements.txt /// a pip freeze
-        ├── setup.py /// distutils script
         └── threecolor /// the package that handles building your comic site ├── __init__.py
             ├── default_settings.py ///Settings file that sets the defaults for your site, is overridden by settings.cfg in your instance folder